fwinkelbauer/Bumpy/README.md

 ## Trivia

-- The name Bumpy is loosely based on "to bump something up" instead of the original meaning of the word (as in "a bumpy road")
+- The name Bumpy is loosely based on the phrase "to bump something up" instead of the original meaning of the word (e.g. "a bumpy road")
 - Inspiration taken from [Zero29](https://github.com/ploeh/ZeroToNine)

 ## License